Gleyber Torres Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.2 K/9, the sixth-best in MLB.
+- The Astros pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.77).
+- The Astros have the second-ranked team ERA across all league pitching staffs (3.76).

 © 2023 Data Skrive.
 All rights reserved.